michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 # Mastering Component Communication in Angular

 ## Introduction

 When building applications with Angular, it's important to know how different parts of your app can share information.
-This is called component communication.
-This blog post covers all possible ways to make components talk to each other and also points out the ones that are not typically considered as component communication, but can actually help to share information.
+This is called component communication, and today I'll cover all possible ways to make components talk to each other and also points out the ones that are not typically considered as component communication, but can actually help to share information.

-Here's the list of topics that will be covered:
+### Here's the list of topics that will be covered:

 - Approaches frequently used, and recommended
   - `@Input` and `@Output`